ruuvi/ruuvi.firmware.c/README.md

 Tags should be valid semantic versions, starting with `v` and posssibly having pre-release information such as `-rc2`.
 Do not add build information such as `+TestFW`.

 # How to contribute
 Please let us know your thoughts on the direction and structure of the project.
-Does the project help you to understand how to build code on RuuviTag?
+Does the project help you to understand how to build code for the RuuviTag?
 Is the structure of the project sensible to you?

 If you want to assist in the project maintenance by fixing some issues _doxygen.error_ is